Geometric CAD Designs for 3D Printing

 |

-Dimensional Sequential Designs
+Sequence to Dimensional Designs

-| Progression from 2D to 4D | ||
+| Progression from 2D to 5D | |||

-| 1) 2D square | 2) 3D cube | 3) 4D hypercube, 4-cube |
+| 1) 2D square | 2) 3D cube | 3) 4D hypercube, 4-cube | 4) 5-cube |

 |